Statue of John Deighton: History

-"Cease Wyss — or T'uy't'tanat — is a Squamish cultural leader and has researched Squamish women for years.

-According to Squamish oral history, the 12-year-old Indigenous girl eventually ran away from her much-older husband at the age of 15.
-Wyss says this makes her a model for Indigenous women to look up to.

-Archival documents from the City of Vancouver Archives say Quahail-ya did marry Deighton at 12 years old after her aunt died.
-The archives make no mention of an escape at age 15, but say Quahail-ya moved to North Vancouver after Deighton's death.
-She died in 1948 at approximately 90 years old."

-In June 2020, a petition calling for its removal had gathered over 1,500 signatures in five days, eventually reaching over 23,000 signatures.
+On June 16, 2020, the statue was splattered with red paint amidst growing calls to remove statues honoring colonialist or racist individuals.
+As reason for its removal, activists cited Deighton's marriage in 1870 to a 12-year-old Squamish girl named Quahail-ya.
+A petition calling for its removal garnered over 1,500 signatures in five days, eventually reaching over 23,000 signatures.
 It was toppled on February 14, 2022, by protesters during the 31st annual Women's Memorial March for Missing and Murdered Indigenous Women and Girls.
 The pedestal was removed on April 4, 2022.